jbytecode/juliacaller/README.md

 # JuliaCaller

-A library for calling Julia from Java
+A library for calling Julia from Java.

 # Initials